orbit/orbit/docs/Concepts:-Actors.md

 # Actors
 In Orbit, an actor is an object that interacts with the world using asynchronous messages.

-At any time an actor may be active or inactive.
-Usually the state of an inactive actor will reside in the database.
-When a message is sent to an inactive actor it will be activated somewhere in the pool of backend servers.
-During the activation process the actor’s state is read from the database.
+Actors are never created or destroyed; they always exist conceptually.
+Not all actors in Orbit will be in-memory in the cluster at a given time.
+Actors which are in-memory are considered “activated” and those which are not are “deactivated”.
+The process of an actor being created in-memory is known as “Activation” and the process of an actor being removed from memory is known as “Deactivation”.

-Actors are deactivated based on timeout and on server resource usage.
+When a message is sent to an inactive actor, it will be placed somewhere in the pool of backend servers and activated.
+During the activation process, the actor’s state can be restored from a database.
+Actors are deactivated based on activity timeouts or server resource usage.
+Actor state can be persisted at any time, or upon deactivation.

 # Actor Runtime Model
-Orbit guarantees that only one activation of an actor with a given identity can exist at any one time in the cluster.
+Orbit guarantees that only one actor with a given identity can be active at any time in the cluster.
 Orbit also guarantees that calls to actors can never be processed in parallel.

 As such, developers do not need to be concerned about keeping multiple activations/instances of an actor synchronized with one another.